krrish105/wanderers-blog/README.md

 <!-- Additional Features to add in later versions -->

 1. Like a log, comment on a log
-2. Chat functionality between users
-3. Trending logs
+2. Trending logs
-4. Most liked users
+3. Most liked users
-5. Allow user to add a personal image
+4. Allow user to add a personal image
-6. Add a draft feature for blog, like if while writing a blog the user wants to save it to complete it later.
+5. Add a draft feature for blog, like if while writing a blog the user wants to save it to complete it later.
+6. Add a verification for the location that user entered in the blog

 <!-- Packages -->

-4. express-rate-limit
+1. express-rate-limit
-5. helmet
-6. http-status-codes
-7. joi
+2. joi
-8. rate-limiter
+3. rate-limiter
-9. xss-clean
-10. cloudinary
+4. cloudinary
-11. express-fileupload
+5. express-fileupload
-12. express-mongo-sanitize